noodldocs/noodldocs.github.io/javascript-api/noodl-array.md

 **`Noodl.Array.get(id)`**
 Returns the array with the specified Id.
 A newly created empty array will be returned if the Id is not previously used.
+If no id is provided, a new array with a unique id will be generated.

 **`Noodl.Array.exists(id)`**
 Returns `true` if an array with the specified Id exists,